Fixed vs Flexible Business Energy Tariffs: Which Contract Is Better for Your Business?

 7 July 2026

-When comparing fixed vs flexible energy contracts, most businesses are asking one simple question: should we lock in energy at one price, or use a strategy that gives us more control over when we buy?
+When comparing fixed vs flexible energy contracts, most businesses are really asking one question: should we choose a fixed business energy tariff, or use flexible energy procurement to control when we buy?

-Flexible energy procurement works differently.
-Instead of buying all your energy upfront, your business can purchase energy in stages across the contract period.
-This gives you more control, spreads risk and creates opportunities to buy when market conditions are more favourable.
+A flexible energy contract works differently.
+Instead of buying all your energy at one fixed price, your business can purchase energy in stages across the contract period.
+This gives you more control over timing, market exposure and long-term energy costs.

-For businesses with higher energy usage, multiple sites or a serious focus on cost control, flexible procurement is often the stronger option.
+For smaller businesses with simple usage, a fixed rate tariff can be suitable.
+For high-usage businesses, multi-site businesses or organisations with a serious focus on cost control, flexible energy procurement is often the stronger option.

 What is the difference between fixed and flexible energy contracts?

-The main difference between fixed and flexible energy contracts is how your business buys energy.
+The main difference between fixed and flexible energy contracts is how your business energy is purchased.

 A fixed energy contract locks in a unit rate for gas or electricity over a set period.
 This gives your business a clear price per kWh, which can make budgeting easier.

 A flexible energy contract allows your business to buy energy in stages.
-Instead of fixing the full volume on one day, energy can be purchased across different points in the market.
+Instead of fixing the full volume on one day, your business can purchase energy at different points in the market.

-This means a fixed contract gives certainty, while a flexible contract gives control.
+This means a fixed business energy tariff gives price certainty, while a flexible energy tariff gives buying control.

-For many businesses, control is more valuable.
-Energy markets move up and down, and flexible procurement gives your business the ability to respond rather than being locked into one decision.
+For many businesses, control is more valuable than simplicity.
+Energy prices move up and down, and flexible procurement gives your business the ability to respond instead of being locked into one decision.

-A fixed energy contract is a business energy agreement where the unit rate is fixed for the length of the contract.
+A fixed business energy tariff is an energy contract where the unit rate is fixed for the length of the agreement.

 Fixed contracts are often chosen by businesses that want: